 2. Easy Pose with Forward Fold

-From butterfly pose, you can make an simple transition to easy pose.
-Cross your legs bringing your ankles just below your knees (as best as you can), fold forward and bring your hands faced down on the mat in front of you.
+From butterfly pose, you can make a simple transition to easy pose.
+Cross your legs, bringing your ankles just below your knees (as best as you can), fold forward, and bring your hands face down on the mat in front of you.
 You may feel a stretch in your outer hips, inner hips, and sometimes in both areas.
-Hold the forward fold position for one to three minutes, and then sit back up.
-Switch legs positions (e.g., if you had your left leg crossed over your right, now cross your right over your left) and repeat.
+Hold the forward-fold position for 1 to 3 minutes, and then sit back up.
+Switch legs (e.g., if you had your left leg crossed over your right, now cross your right over your left) and repeat.

 3. Happy Cow